 - How can you keep the charcoal grill stable at 225°F temperature?

-After adding the lit charcoal and setting both vents fully open wait for at least 5 minutes to get the sweet spot for most of the popular dishes, 225°F.
+Answer: After adding the lit charcoal and setting both vents fully open, wait for at least 5 minutes to get the sweet spot for most of the popular dishes, 225°F.

 However, it will take practice and experience to master the technique of controlling the temperature of your charcoal grill with the vents.
-But, once you learn to control the flame and heat, you will hardly experience any burnt or undercooked dishes.
+But, once you learn how to use a charcoal grill vents, you will hardly experience any burnt or undercooked dishes.